 It may be worthwhile making speculative applications, especially if you have expertise in a specialist or niche area.
-A list of relevant member companies ranging from SMEs to multinationals, including telecommunications employers is available from techUK.
+A list of relevant member companies ranging from SMEs to multinationals, including telecommunications employers, is available from techUK.

 Search for job vacancies at:

-- Recruitment pages of major telecommunications company websites.
+Vacancies are also available on the recruitment pages of major telecommunications company websites.

 In academic research, a PhD is usually followed by short-term postdoctoral research contracts of up to three years.
 These contracts depend on the funding available and may be in partnership with commercial organisations or government departments.